Recollections: A Long Walk

 Something my folks had both missed growing up; Vito is the equivalent of Dave.

 Vito, the elder, died a few months after my parents married.
-His widow was so distraught, she reportedly begged her usually pliant son to move in with her – oh, bring the wife with you – for a few months while she adjusted.
+His widow was so distraught, she begged her usually pliant son to move in with her – oh, bring the wife too — for a few months while she adjusted.
 Ten years, a depression, and a world war later they finally were able to move out.
 I believe it came down to my mother’s giving Dad a choice between her and her mother-in-law.

 Vito was, by all reports an exceptionally kind man.
 He was tall with flowing mustaches and wore a white ten-gallon hat.
 When his wife would deny one of his sons some spending money, the boy would find a gold coin in a shoe the next morning.
 I recently wonder if Dad moved Mom into enemy territory not because his mother need comforting, rather because he did.
 His younger brother already lived at home, my grandmother – who was a strong woman – had the company she needed.
-Many of us carry our parents with us long after their death, but I’m not sure he ever reconciled the grief he held for his father.
+Many of us carry our parents with us long after their death, and I’m not sure Dad ever reconciled the grief he held for his father.

 Another Croatian tradition; the man rarely marries before age 35, and his bride is usually about 20.
 In a rural society, this generational overlap works to everyone’s advantage.
 The man has a younger wife to help him in old age, the woman has grown children.
 My grandfather was 38 when he married, my grandmother was 18.
 Perhaps in asking my parents to move in with her, she was merely claiming her expected prerogative.
 Her twenty-seven year old childless son came with a wife who could be pressed into helping around the house.
-Her elder son already had two daughters.
+Her eldest son already had two daughters.
 Her youngest son was in his early twenties and modern.
 She chose the most practical alternative.
 And the path of least resistance.

 Or maybe Dad offered to move back in with his mother and represented it to his new wife as a request.
 And maybe he heard a request when it was no more than a widow’s lament – “I will be so lonely”.
 History is hard to unravel.
 Family history all the more so for everyone believes themselves to be primary source.